 After more than half a century, Reza Shah’s profile appeared with an aigretted hat on gold coins in 1926.
 A few years before him, during the last Qajar king, Mohammad Shah, the national flag emblem of “Red Lion and Sun” appeared on the front of coins for the first time.

-During Pahlavis, this pattern was combined either with the king’s face or an inscription certainly commemorative of the first time coinage started in Persian Empire.
+During Pahlavis, this pattern was combined either with the king’s face or an inscription certainly commemorative of the first time coinage started in the Persian Empire.